-Form and format of papers filed in the trial courts - Rules 2.100-2.116 of the California Rules of Court, prescribe the form and format of papers presented for filing to the trial courts.
+Form and format of papers filed in the trial courts - Rules 2.100-2.116 of the California Rules of Court prescribe the form and format of papers presented for filing to the trial courts.
 These rules preempt any local rules on the form and format of papers.
 (Cal.
 Rules of Court, rule 2.100.)
 The form and format requirements in rules 2.100-2.116 do not apply to Judicial Council forms, local forms, or forms for juvenile dependency proceedings.
 (Cal.
 Rules of Court, rule 2.119.)

-Court's acceptance or rejection of papers for filing - The clerk of the court must not accept papers for filing that do not comply with the form and format requirements in rules 2.100-2.116 of the California Rules of Court, except the clerk must not reject a paper for filing solely on the ground that (1) it is hand-written or hand-printed, or (2) the handwriting or hand printing on the paper is in a color other than black or blue-black.
-(Cal Rules of Court, rule 2.118(a).)
+Court's acceptance or rejection of papers for filing - The clerk of the court must not accept papers for filing that do not comply with the form and format requirements in rules 2.100-2.116 of the California Rules of Court, except the clerk must not reject a paper for filing solely on the ground that (1) it is handwritten or hand-printed, or (2) the handwriting or hand printing on the paper is in a color other than black or blue-black, or (3) the font size is not exactly the point size required by rules 2.104 and 2.110(c) on papers submitted electronically in Portable Document Format (PDF).
+(Cal.
+Rules of Court, rule 2.118(a).)
 The clerk also must not reject a paper for filing solely on the ground that it does not contain an attorney's or a party's fax number or e-mail address on the first page.
-(Cal Rules of Court, rule 2.118(b).)
+(Cal.
+Rules of Court, rule 2.118(b).)
 For good cause, the court may permit the filing of papers that do not conform to the form and format requirements.
 (Cal.
-Rules of Court, rule
+Rules of Court, rule 2.118(c).)

-2.118(c).)
 While the responsibilities of the clerk under (a) and (b) are ministerial, the good cause determination to permit filing under (c) is a judicial function.

 Duty to file documents - "If a document is presented to the clerk's office for filing in a form that complies with the rules of court, the clerk's office has a ministerial duty to file it.
 (See Carlson v.
 Department of Fish & Game (1998) 68 Cal.App.4th 1268, 1276.)
 Even if the document contains defects, the clerk's office should file it and notify the party that the defect should be corrected.
-(See Rojas...67 Cal.App.4th at p.
+(See Rojas ...
+67 Cal.App.4th at p.
 777.)"
 Voit v.
-Superior Court, 201 Cal.App.4th 1285, 1287.)
+Superior Court (2011) 201 Cal.App.4th 1285, 1287.)